vadivambalm37-cyber/FUTURE_ML_02/README.md

-FUTURE_ML_02 — Churn Prediction System
+#Churn Prediction System
-Machine Learning Task 2 – Future Interns
+Machine Learning Project

-It is implemented for the Future Interns – Machine Learning Internship (Task 2).

 The goal of this project is to build a Customer Churn Prediction System that identifies customers who are likely to stop using a service and provide actionable business insights using Machine Learning and Power BI.
 ________________________________________